joewalnes/websocketd/README.md

 can build a WebSocket server.
 Do it in Python, Ruby, Perl, Bash, .NET, C, Go, PHP, Java, Clojure, Scala, Groovy, Expect, Awk, VBScript, Haskell, Lua, R, whatever!
 No networking libraries necessary.

-Like this?
-Subscribe to my email list at [The Igloo Lab](http://theigloolab.com/) for other projects and writings.

 Details
 -------